Async support๐Ÿ”—

 }

 With this, your GraphQL endpoint will change from a sync view to an async view.
-This allows you to use async resolvers in your Fields and Entrypoints.
-Permission checks and custom optimizations are still executed synchronously.
+This allows you to write your Entrypoint resolvers as coroutines.

 from .models import Task